fagah/sejen-deduplication/README.md

   python3 -m pip install --user virtualenv
 </pre>

-## Create the virtual environment
+## Create the virtual environment (this should need to be done only once)
 <pre>
   python3 -m venv env
 </pre>

-## Activate the virtual environment
+## Activate the virtual environment (this should be done EVERY TIME before running the code that follows

 Before you can start installing or using packages in your virtual environment you’ll need to activate it.
 Activating a virtual environment will put the virtual environment-specific python and pip executables into your shell’s PATH:

 <pre>
   source env/bin/activate
 </pre>

 ## Installing packages